sindresorhus/p-locate/readme.md

 Default: `Infinity`\
 Minimum: `1`

-Number of concurrently pending promises returned by `tester`.
+The number of concurrently pending promises returned by `tester`.

 ##### preserveOrder